kssrr/german-media-scrape/README.md

 ## Collaboration

-If you decide to use the data or the code, please contact me via mail at kssrr@tuta.io so we can boast about it here :)
+If you decide to use the data or the code, please contact me via mail at kssrr@tuta.io so we can boast about it :)

 ## Example usage